stat545ubc-2022/assignment-b1-and-b2-graceeluo/README.md

-## Assignment-B1
+## Assignment-B1 and Assignment-B2

-This assignment demonstrates my knowledge of making a function in R, documenting it and testing it.

-This function counts the missing values (NA) of a variable in a dataset.
-The output is a 1 x 1 tibble with variable "col_name" and its value of the integer count of missing values (NA).
+This respository was created for both Assignment-B1 and Assignment-B2 as part of STAT545B.
+A function called count.NA was made and wrapped in an R package.
+The goal of the count.NA function is to count the missing values (NA) in a specified column `col_name` of a given dataset `data`.

+The Assignment-b1 folder contains:
-This repository includes the .rmd and .md files for my assignment.
+* the .rmd and .md files for the R function
+* relevant comments to guide the process for the audience

+The count.NA folder contains:
+* the complete R package for the function
+* documents such as DESCRIPTION, LICENSE, NAMESPACE
+* folders such as R, man and tests
+* installation instructions and examples in the README.md file